BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 echo "$btcin-$btcout"| /usr/bin/bc

 ```
-You can then run it as follows:
+You can then run the script as follows:
 ```
 $ ./txfee-calc.sh $rawtxhex
 .0095